ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 does not fit well into the Unix philosophy.
 I have spent a fair bit of time searching for a simple documentation generator and have yet to find a tool that I am satisfied with.
-One of the great benefits of being a software developer is having the means means to write one's own tools, so rather than settle for a documentation generator that I am unsatisfied with, I'll just create my own.
+One of the great benefits of being a software developer is having the means to write one's own tools, so rather than settle for a documentation generator that I am unsatisfied with, I'll just create my own.